The 10 commandments of how to be a good volunteer

-When receiving a volunteer, the host is also opening up to an experience and hopes that it will be the best possible.
+When receiving a volunteer, the host is also opening up to a new experience and hopes that it will be the best possible.
 Volunteers that do not take the initiative to help in the ways they agreed beforehand can hurt the entire operation of the hostel or work exchange environment they commit to.

-Therefore, this list will help you to breeze through the work exchange and greatly enjoy the experience of getting to know new people and cultures.
+This list will help you breeze through your work exchange experience and enjoy this once-in-a-lifetime opportunity to meet new people and immerse in local cultures.

-Check out the 10 commandments of being a good volunteer:
+The 10 commandments of being a good volunteer

-The first step to making everything happen is to always keep the dialogue going.
-Before getting to the destination, talk to the host a lot and and ask questions about work hours, what you'll be doing, length of stay and what your accommodation will be.
+Before arriving to your destination, talk to your host a lot and and ask questions about work hours, what you'll be doing, length of stay and what your accommodation will be.
 Be clear about any expectations you have and be transparent and honest from the start.

-In addition to that, while you're volunteering it's also very important to talk with the host about any problems that may arise, anything you're unhappy with and even getting and giving feedback.
+While you're volunteering, it's also very important to talk with your host about any problems that may arise or anything you're unhappy with.
+Giving and receiving feedback is always encouraged.
 Many times the solution to a problem is a good conversation.

-When you fill an open volunteer position in a hostel, you are committed to helping the host.
-This includes paying attention to work schedules, always being on time, being helpful and completing the tasks in the best way possible, as well as giving attention and assistance to guests whenever necessary, and completing your assigned tasks in most productive way possible.
+When you fill an open volunteer position in a hostel, you are committing to helping your host.
+This includes paying attention to your work schedule, being on time, giving attention and assistance to guests whenever necessary, and completing your assigned tasks in most productive way possible.

 6. Focus on the ways of the culture